-Fifty years ago, Christian morality was discounted as a standard for those in public life, and we regularly heard disclaimers that MPs and others should resign from their jobs on the principle that their private lives did not alter their capacity to do their day job.
+In this manner, Christian morality was discounted as a standard for those in public life, and we regularly heard disclaimers that MPs and others should resign from their jobs on the principle that their private lives did not alter their capacity to do their day job.
 There was truth in this, which gave the argument force, but the argument against this was that one could not trust those who ‘cheated on their spouse’.
 This was plainly wrong, so it did not carry weight.
 There were other practical arguments, such as whether domestic problems do indeed interfere with a person’s capacity to perform optimally in their day job, but the point is that ‘the carry on as normal’ opinion prevailed.

 However, now people are dismissed from their job if they have politically incorrect opinions.
 Secular morality is forcing its politically correct agenda to exclude Christians and others from particular jobs.
 It is not enough that they are able to do their job.
 Notice how unforgiving is secular morality, and how controlling it is.
 It controls thoughts and opinions and not simply behaviour, using powerful sanctions to beat people into submission.